Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL Wild Card Weekend, more

-Underdog promo code CBSSPORTS2: $75 new user bonus for NFL Wild Card Weekend, CFP, more on Thursday, January 8
+Underdog promo code CBSSPORTS2: $75 new user bonus for NFL Wild Card matchups on Saturday, January 10

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-The NFL Wild Card Weekend schedule kicks off with six games, including two on Saturday, three on Sunday and one on 'Monday Night Football', making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Among the matchups is a game between NFC North rivals on Saturday when Jordan Love and the Green Bay Packers clash with Caleb Williams and the Chicago Bears, which can be played on the best DFS apps.
-Also on the Thursday docket is a College Football Playoff semifinal at the Fiesta Bowl between Miami and Ole Miss, along with four NBA games, college hoops action and more.
+The NFL playoffs kick off with two Wild Card Weekend games on Saturday, three on Sunday and one on 'Monday Night Football', making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+NFC North rivals meet on Saturday when Jordan Love and the Green Bay Packers clash with Caleb Williams and the Chicago Bears, which can be played on the best DFS apps.
+Also on the docket are six NBA games, college hoops action and more.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.